A) Do I own the rights to Audio Recordings I make with Wotja?

 - "Recordings made with a 'Pro' Feature Set active at the time of recording may be used for Personal Use or Personal Commercial Use ("Personal Commercial Use")"

-- As an Artist, this covers you for your own (Artist) use of Recordings on YouTube, track releases, CDs, videos, podcasts, websites etc.
+- As an Artist, a Pro Feature Set covers you for your own (Artist) use of Recordings on YouTube, track releases, CDs, videos, podcasts, websites etc.

 - From the EULA:

-- "Recordings made with both a 'Pro' Feature Set AND the relevant Special Options Subscription Tier active at the time of recording may be used by Businesses for Commercial Use ("Commercial Use")."
+- "Recordings made with both a 'Pro' Feature Set AND the relevant Special Options Subscription Tier active at the time of recording may be used by Businesses for Commercial Use ("Commercial Use") for any purpose except for inclusion in competitive or potentially competitive apps, games, software or interactive applications or as add-on content for the foregoing all of which is specifically prohibited unless otherwise agreed (get in touch if you have such a requirement)."

 - Examples where Recordings might be used by business: Films, videos, documentaries, ads, websites, podcasts, shops, public events, library music etc.